 Farm Student Workers

-The farm employs ten-fifteen Dickinson students during the semester (part-time) and four students over the summer (full-time).
+The farm employs thirteen-fifteen Dickinson students during the academic year (part-time) and four students over the summer (full-time).
 Check out our employment page for more info!

 Bella (pronounced “BAY-ah”) is the farm’s much-loved mascot.
 She performs the very important duties of chasing away – or eating! – rodents and groundhogs.
 She loves to follow the student workers around the farm and is always down for a game of fetch, a tug-of-war match, or a ride on our Solar Wheeler.